Arthur C. Yap

 Arthur "Art" Cua Yap (黃嚴輝 (Huáng Yánhuī, N̂g Gân-hui); born November 10, 1965) is a Filipino politician who is the former governor of Bohol from 2019 to 2022.
 He was the secretary of the Department of Agriculture under the Arroyo administration from 2004 to 2005 and from 2006 to 2007.
 He became a member of the House of Representatives of the Philippines, representing the 3rd District of Bohol from 2010 to 2019.

 Early life and education

-Yap was born on November 10, 1965 in Manila.
+Yap was born on November 10, 1965, in Manila.
 He is the eldest among the three children of Domingo Yap and Natividad Cua.
-His father was born in Jolo, Sulu and is of Chinese-Tausug descent while his mother was from Dagupan, Pangasinan.
+His father was born in Jolo, Sulu and is of Chinese-Tausug descent while his mother, also with Chinese ancestry, was from Dagupan, Pangasinan.

 For his elementary and high school education, Yap studied at Xavier School from 1973 to 1983.
-He went to Ateneo de Manila University for college and graduated in 1987 with a degree in Management Economics.
-He was a Dean’s lister during this time and had Gloria Macapagal Arroyo as his economics professor.
-He then went to the Ateneo de Manila University School of Law for his Juris Doctor's degree.
-He was admitted to the Philippine Bar in 1992.
+He went to Ateneo de Manila University for college and graduated in 1987 with a degree in management economics.
+He was a dean’s lister during this time and had Gloria Macapagal Arroyo as his economics professor.
+He was also a student leader in high school and college, and was present at EDSA during the People Power Revolution.
+He went to the Ateneo de Manila University School of Law for his Juris Doctor's degree and was admitted to the bar in 1992.